 Need some ideas?
 Check out last year’s Innovation Fund Reports.

 - Fill out an application, indicating the category of support (Collaboration, Investigation, or Sharing) you are applying for.

-- Applications will be reviewed by JCCP staff, Wesleyan’s Engagement Council, and the Allbritton Center Advisory Board.
+- Applications will be reviewed by JCCP staff, Wesleyan’s Engagement Council, and the Allbritton Community Advisory Board.

-- Implement your innovation in Spring 2020.
+- Implement your innovation in Spring or Summer 2022.
 JCCP staff will support your work through brainstorming, connecting you to community partners, or advertising through ENGAGE channels.

 - All grantees will be expected to submit a public report for the ENGAGE blog, which should include photos or other media about your project experience, learning, and results.
 In addition, please be prepared to be called on to participate at civic engagement panels, Allbritton Center Advisory Board meetings, and/or other Jewett Center events.

 Have questions or would like to brainstorm project ideas?